elipapa/elipapa.github.io/_posts/2015-02-19-fastest-way-to-find-dups.md

 title: "What is the fastest way to find duplicate pictures?"
 date: 2015-02-19
 comments: true
-categories: python
 ---
 I needed to clean up duplicates photos from my personal library.
 And because I could not choose which duplicate finder to try, I have decided to test them all.
 Amongst the free tools that were correct in identifying all duplicates in my test, [dupd](https://github.com/jvirkki/dupd) was the fastest.
 Other [python](https://www.python.org/) and [perl](http://www.perl.org/) based solution did also very well, often better than their C/C++ colleagues.

 ## Why a duplicate file finder?
-As a parent of two young kids, the folder which contains pictures from my camera and mobile phones has mushroomed in size.
+As a parent, my picture collection has mushroomed in size.
 I do try to save everything in one place and have backups, but it is difficult to keep track of it.
 Too afraid of losing family memories, often I end up downloading pictures from my phone multiple times, "just in case".
 Now that I have reached the limits of my hard drive space, I figured the best thing to do was to remove some duplicate pictures.

 One could try with iPhoto or some other graphical interface, but the approach is simply too slow for a large library (over 100GB).
-So I searched for a command line too.
+The obvious choice was to search for a command line tool.

-I realized that **there are far too many tools** which have been written for this task.
+I quickly realized that **there are far too many tools** which have been written for this task.
 And no easy way to find which one is best.
 So I decided to compare the speed of most of them.

 ## A speed comparison
 Wikipedia has a pretty complete [list of duplicate file finders](http://en.wikipedia.org/wiki/List_of_duplicate_file_finders).
 From there I downloaded and installed all free/open source command line tools.